-What you must pay Services that are covered for you when you get these services Hospice care (continued) For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).
-If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by UCLA Health Medicare Advantage Principal Plan but are not covered by Medicare Part A or B: UCLA Health Medicare Advantage Principal Plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
-You pay your plan cost-sharing amount for these services.
-For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
-If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
+Services that are covered for you What you must pay when you get these services Hospice care (continued) For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).
+If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare) For services that are not covered by Medicare Part A or B: UCLA Health Medicare Advantage Principal Plan but are not covered by Medicare Part A or B: UCLA Health Medicare Advantage Principal Plan will continue to cover plan-covered services that are not covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition, then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
-Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Immunizations There is no coinsurance, Covered Medicare Part B services include: copayment, or Pneumonia vaccines deductible for the Flu/influenza shots (or vaccines), once each flu/influenza season pneumonia, in the fall and winter, with additional flu/influenza shots (or flu/influenza, vaccines) if medically necessary Hepatitis B, and Hepatitis B vaccines if you are at high or intermediate risk of COVID-19 vaccines. getting Hepatitis B COVID-19 vaccines Other vaccines if you are at risk and they meet Medicare Part B coverage rules (continued)
+Immunizations Covered Medicare Part B services include: Pneumonia vaccines Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with additional flu/influenza shots (or vaccines) if medically necessary Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines Other vaccines if you are at risk and they meet Medicare Part B coverage rules (continued) There is no coinsurance, copayment, or deductible for the pneumonia, flu/influenza, Hepatitis B, and COVID-19 vaccines.